Los Angeles Assault Attorney

 - Exploit weaknesses in the prosecution’s case and argue they have not met the burden of proof to convict

-Call our Los Angeles, California law office today to schedule a free consultation with a Los Angeles assault defense attorney ready to help you.
+Call our Los Angeles, California law office today to schedule a free consultation with a Los Angeles assault defense lawyer near you ready to help.

 What is Assault in California?

 Under the California Penal Code, assault is considered a violent crime.
 Like many states, California separates assault into two types of offenses: assault or battery.
-However, the two charges are often combined in many states.
+However, the two separate charges of assault and battery are often combined together in many states.

 An assault charge may be brought under California Penal Code Section 240 PC.
 This statute defines assault as an “unlawful attempt, coupled with a present ability, to commit a violent injury on the person of another.”
 It is generally a misdemeanor in Los Angeles.